 3. Communicate if something changes

 As with all relationships, casual relationships aren’t rigid.
-You change, feelings change, life changes.
+You change, feelings change, and life changes.
 If something changes, communicate that to the other person.
 For example:

-- I got a promotion at work, I know we’ve been seeing each other once or twice a week, but I won’t have that much time anymore.
-Are you okay with seeing each other once every couple of weeks, instead?
+- “I got a promotion at work, I know we’ve been seeing each other once or twice a week, but I won’t have that much time anymore.
+Are you okay with seeing each other once every couple of weeks instead?”

-- I’m not really interested in seeing other people anymore.
+- “I’m not really interested in seeing other people anymore.
 I would rather be in an exclusive relationship than the open one we originally talked about.
-Would you be comfortable with that?
+Would you be comfortable with that?”

-- I enjoy spending time with you but I’m not really interested in a casual relationship anymore.
+- “I enjoy spending time with you, but I’m no longer interested in a casual relationship.”

 4. Use clear, honest communication